schwq/PDD_Analisys/README.md

 }
 ```

-To use an image, you must have a red mask marking where the fabric is; an example follows along with the simulation.
-Take a look at assets/.
+To use an image, you must have a red mask marking where the tissue is; an example follows along with the simulation.
+Take a look at assets/mask.png and assets/medulloblastoma.jpg.
 The demarcation doesn't need to be very precise, as it's just an approximation; you should also include the tumor area.
 When you start running the program, a window with your image will appear, and you should click on the center of the tumor, then click on one of its edges.
 This program treats the tumor as a circle.
 If everything goes well, the result of your simulation will appear.

 To read the full article about this simulation and the physics behind it you can access it: _https://docs.google.com/document/d/1x5jwftjvVpo8W9oqW-vHxnjcJ8dBCnEwKQQBfREUoeg/edit?usp=sharing_